agzimmerman/smart-vp-server/README.md

 To build a Docker image (for example)

+  `cd smart-vp-server`

-  `docker build --no-cache -t zimmerman/smartvp`
+  `docker build --no-cache -t zimmerman/smartvp .`

 To run the a container (for example)